SchabrechtsK/SchabrechtsK.be/content/posts/2017-01-19-using-a-physical-agenda-to-boost-productivity-and-easy-of-mind.md

 featured_image: /images/2017/physical-agenda/hero.jpg
 categories:
   - Personal Development
-tags: ['Personal Development', 'Analog', 'Digital', 'Productivity']
+tags: ['Personal Development', 'Analog', 'Digital', 'Productivity', 'Tools']
 summary: 'I caught myself moving more and more to digital systems again.
 So I started using an analog planner.
 In this post I go deeper into this.'

 ---